Kitchen Improvisations: 19th Century Cookbooks, Grandmother’s Harlem Kitchen, and the Legacy of Verta Mae Smart Grosvenor

 In-person

-This event will take place in-person at the Science Wing 313, 1265 Military Trail—University of Toronto, Scarborough Campus
+This event took place in-person at the Science Wing 313, 1265 Military Trail—University of Toronto, Scarborough Campus

 Culinary Workshop & Seminar with Prof. Rafia Zafar

-Please join us in welcoming Prof. Rafia Zafar to the Culinaria Kitchen Lab on Thursday, March 14 (12-2pm) for a session that weaves together histories, recipes, and delectable improvisation.
-Working with and between the stories and dishes crafted by Verta Mae Smart Grosvenor and Zafar’s Grandmother in her Harlem restaurant kitchen, Prof. Zafar explores the languages of food, resilience, and memory composed in the literary genre of Black and African American food writing and cookbooks.
-Guests will be invited to sample the dishes demonstrated by Prof. Zafar as a part of this kitchen session.
+On March 14th, 2024 we welcomed Prof. Rafia Zafar to the Culinaria Kitchen Lab for a session that weaves together histories, recipes, and delectable improvisation.
+Working with and between the stories and dishes crafted by Verta Mae Smart Grosvenor and Zafar’s Grandmother in her Harlem restaurant kitchen, Prof. Zafar explored the languages of food, resilience, and memory composed in the literary genre of Black and African American food writing and cookbooks.
+Guests were invited to sample the dishes demonstrated by Prof. Zafar as a part of this kitchen session.

-This event is followed by a seminar With Prof. Zafar on Friday, March 15th at 12:00pm, titled "Kitchenette Unbuilding: Two Black women writers on ‘the heart of the home’" at Room 108N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7.
+This event was followed by a seminar With Prof. Zafar on Friday, March 15th, titled "Kitchenette Unbuilding: Two Black women writers on ‘the heart of the home’" at Room 108N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7.

 About the Speaker: